quarkslab/pyrrha/docs/installation.md

 # Installation
-The installation is done in two parts:
+The installation is done in three parts:

 - installing `Pyrrha` (as a Python module);
 - installing mappers external dependencies if required;
 - installing `NumbatUI` to be able to visualize Pyrrha's results.

+!!! info
+    It is also possible to visualize results with `Sourcetrail`, it is the base from which `NumbatUI` was forked.
+The user won't be able to use new features like the renaming of the node or the launch of external programs from Sourcetrail/NumbatUI.

+    Installation can be done from [its last release](https://github.com/CoatiSoftware/Sourcetrail/releases/tag/2021.4.19), using its [documentation](https://github.com/CoatiSoftware/Sourcetrail/blob/master/DOCUMENTATION.md#installation).

 ## NumbatUI Installation
 NumbatUI should be compiled locally, as explained in its [README](https://github.com/quarkslab/NumbatUI/blob/main/README.md).
 For the moment it has only be tested on Ubuntu/Debian distributions.
 Here are the summarized compilation instructions:

 **Prerequisites**
 ```commandline